Updated April 2026

 Triple Agonist Foundation — What Retatrutide Already Provides

 Retatrutide alone is the most potent single-agent weight-loss peptide in clinical development, with reported mean weight loss up to 28.7% at 68 weeks in TRIUMPH-4.
-It combines GLP-1 receptor activation (appetite suppression and gastric-emptying delay), GIP receptor activation (metabolic efficiency and insulin-sensitivity support), and glucagon receptor activation (energy expenditure and fat-oxidation support).
+It works through three receptor pathways at once: GLP-1 activation reduces appetite and slows digestion, GIP activation supports metabolic efficiency and insulin sensitivity, and glucagon activation drives energy expenditure and fat burning.
 See the full retatrutide protocol page for monotherapy context.

 The Missing Pathway — Brainstem Amylin Satiety